An alphabetical walk through the demo process, looking at everything from your initial intent to your eventual goals

 It doesn’t hurt to have a pleasant speaking voice announce briefly at the very beginning something like “Thanks for listening to the demo of Silly Billy’s unpublished song ‘Nilly Willy’.”
 But no more than that, or impatience may result, quickly followed by a push of the ‘Eject’ button and a well-practiced frisbee toss toward the permanent filing system…

-The label, jewel case, and accompanying paperwork all must be attractive, printed crystal clear for easy reading even in dim light (most demos are auditioned in moving vehicles!), and complete with current contact info.
+The label, packaging, and accompanying paperwork all must be attractive, printed crystal clear for easy reading even in dim light (most demos are auditioned in moving vehicles!), and complete with current contact info.
+If you’re delivering everything digitally via download, clarity is doubly important.

 When dealing with labels, established bands, or other entities with some commercial clout, try to be represented by a lawyer who knows your field.
 In the major music markets like L.A., N.Y.C., Nashville, and Chicago, entertainment lawyers are not hard to find—ask around and make sure someone comes highly recommended after much repeat business.
 Elsewhere this might be more difficult, but if you really try, you’ll find an entertainment lawyer, even if not in your own town or city.